babasaraki/iandow.github.io/_posts/2017-04-17-How_Use_Azure_REST.md

 {% endhighlight %}

-# Conclusion
+## Conclusion

-So, in summary, here are the "power moves" that advanced Azure users will do which most people overlook:
+Here are the *power moves* that advanced Azure users will do which most people overlook:

 1. Use Resource Explorer http://resources.azure.com
 2. Use the Azure REST API
 3. Use Azure CLI V2 (not V1)
+4. Use Azure JSON templates to provision VMs

+In this post I described how to use the Azure CLI to clone VMs by generalizing and copying their disk images to new resource groups.